 - The code examples now being cleaner and simpler are good bases to build and make integrating JPedal functionality into your software much easier.

-Unfortunately whilst doing this we found some of our existing examples were overly complex and needed to be altered so much that we have instead created a class to replace it with the older example.
+Unfortunately whilst doing this we found some of our existing examples were overly complex and needed to be altered so much that we have instead created a class to replace it.
 One such example is the SilentPrint example and this is the focus of this article.

 With the creation of a new, simpler and easier to use print example SilentPrint was no longer required.
 As we know that some users may be using this example we have not just removed the class.
 Instead we have marked it as deprecated in favour of our new print class with a plan to remove SilentPrint at a later date.